-The National Body for Water Losses will function as an independent expert and operating body with the following responsibilities:
+The NBWL will function as an independent operative body with the following responsibilities:

-- Verifying PWSPs' action and investment plans; - Verifying priorities in implementing certain activities (this can, but doesn't have to, be part of PWSPs' action plans; the priority in implementing certain activities can be modified and adjusted to real needs and situations); - Approving the implementation of all the activities in certain scope and time and in appropriate financial limits;

-- Evaluating the implemented activities from technical and economic aspects; - Defining the forms based on which Measure IX (Analysis and reporting) will be implemented; - Assisting in and controlling the implementation of Measure IX (Analysis and reporting); - Assisting in and coordinating the establishment of the PWSPs' benchmarking system and performance indicators; - Assisting in and coordinating the establishment of the national database; - Designing and implementing training programs for PWSPs' staff on all the levels.
+- 1. Preparing multi-annual investment programs for water loss reduction on the national level - 2.
+Verifying (actively reviewing) PWSPs' action plans - 3.
+Verifying priorities in implementing certain activities - 4.
+Continuous monitoring of implementation of water loss reduction activities for all PWSPs - 5.
+Approving the implementation of all activities in certain scope and time and within appropriate financial limits - 6.
+Evaluating the implemented activities from technical and economic aspects - 7.
+Defining the forms based on which NLRAP Measure IX (Analysis and reporting) will be implemented - 8.
+Assisting in and controlling the implementation of Measure IX (Analysis and reporting) - 9.
+Assisting in and coordinating the establishment of the PWSPs' benchmarking system and performance indicators - 10.
+Assisting in and coordinating the establishment of the national database and developing the national methodology/guidelines for reporting to the European Commission (DWD Recast obligations) - 11.
+Assisting in and coordinating the design and implementation of educational programs for all stakeholders and on all levels